12 Best Dark Web Search Engines for Threat Intelligence

 What Is a Dark Web Search Engine?

-The dark web operates on a completely different infrastructure than the regular internet.
+The dark web (sometimes called the black web or darknet) operates on a completely different infrastructure than the regular internet.
 Understanding how it works helps explain why specialized search tools exist.

 A dark web search engine indexes websites hosted on the Tor network using .onion domains.
 Unlike Google, these search engines can access hidden services that require specialized software to reach.
 They help users find content that exists outside the indexed surface web.